 One major update from the first edition is an improved last, which has made the heel narrower and provides more security after lace-up.
 The upper’s connection to the outsole has also been made more stable for additional stability and comfort.
-However, this is not specifically a stability
+However, this is not specifically a stability shoe.

 Featuring a 12mm drop, the New Balance 510 v2 may have a slightly higher drop than most runners are used to but it is not an extreme change.
-Providing a good amount of balance and offering a few millimeters higher drop than the standard, the drop is not going to be a problem for the majority of runners.
+Providing a good amount of balance and offering a few millimetres higher drop than the standard, the drop is not going to be a problem for the majority of runners.

 - A great trail running shoe for its affordable price range

 - Dynamic enough to provide a comfortable ride on asphalt and pavement

 - An excellent protection offered by the outsole and upper overlays

 - Improved design from the first edition has made the upper less bulky